wp-plugins/compress-png-for-wp/readme.txt

 1. Visit 'Plugins > Add New'
 1. Search for ‘Compress PNG for WP.
 1. Activate Compress PNG for WP from your Plugins page.

 **From Wordpress.org**

 1. Download Compress PNG for WP.
 1. Upload the gecko-tiny-png folder to your '/wp-content/plugins/' directory.
 1. Activate Compress PNG for WP from your Plugins page.

 == Frequently Asked Questions ==

-= After uploading a PNG file or manually shrinking, I get an error saying Unauthorized: Credentials are invalid.
+= After uploading a JPEG/PNG file or manually shrinking, I get an error saying Unauthorized: Credentials are invalid.
 What is wrong?  =

 Make sure to enter in your API key obtained from [TinyPNG]( https://tinypng.com/developers) into the correct text box in the 'Settings > Media' page.
 If you do not remember your key, you can get it by entering in your email in the 'Already Subscribed' box on the [TinyPNG Developers]( https://tinypng.com/developers) page and following the link in the email sent to you.